 Dash cams come in different sizes and shapes.
 Small dash cams are equipped with limited features which may not be ideal for you.

 Bigger dash cams invariably mean more features.
 But they may obstruct your view.
-The key is in choosing a dash cam that you have all the feature you require and are still discreet.
+The key is in choosing a dash cam that you have all the features you require and are still discreet.

 Some models are designed in such a way that it is not easily recognizable to the outsider looking peering into your vehicle.